Parish Giving Scheme expands throughout the Church of England

 Regular giving now fully online

-The roll-out of our PGS digital services means that new and existing donors can now choose to set up and manage their regular giving entirely online, here on this website.
+The roll-out of our PGS digital services means that new and existing givers can now choose to set up and manage their regular giving entirely online, here on this website.

 Following the success of the pilot with five member dioceses earlier this year, the service has been expanded to include all 3812 parishes registered with PGS, from our 30 member dioceses.

-Between the start of the pilot last December and the end of May, 2,411 new donations have already been set up online, with a combined first gift value in excess of £200,000.
+Between the start of the pilot last December and the end of May, 2,411 new gifts have already been set up online, with a combined first gift value in excess of £200,000.

-More than 3,250 new and existing donors have created their personal online account with us, to manage their regular giving safely and easily, in just a few clicks.
+More than 3,250 new and existing givers have created their personal online account with us, to manage their regular giving safely and easily, in just a few clicks.

 If you’d like to know more about how to get started with managing your regular giving online, we’ll guide you through some simple steps here.